hipe/tmx/lib/skylab/meta-hell/doc/issues/054-formal-box-struct-comprehensive-docs.md

-BUT: when we run filters (like `reduce`-style operations) _on_ the produced struct that themselves produce new boxes on the other end, what would be really neat is if those themselves preserved all the same class associations and `base_init`-style ivars that you would have gotten had you run the filter on the original box (during the state it had when you crated the struct).
+BUT: when we run filters (like `reduce`-style operations) _on_ the produced struct that themselves produce new boxes on the other end, what would be really neat is if those themselves preserved all the same class associations and "base copy"-type ivars that you would have gotten had you run the filter on the original box (during the state it had when you crated the struct).

-SO: as such, what we attempt below is to sort of "freeze" the `base_args` as they stand at the time of struct creation (they shouldn't be too volotile anyway, as a matter of design) for use in future result boxes that we create.
+SO: as such, what we attempt below is to sort of "freeze" the base arguments as they stand at the time of struct creation (they shouldn't be too volotile anyway, as a matter of design) for use in future result boxes that we create.
 BUT ALSO: we need a _slice_ of the base args of the box to init ourself with, as if the box